 Answer: The SSIS package consists of five distinct components that are as follows:

-Control flow is considered the brain of the SSIS package.
-Control flow maintains tasks and containers.
+- Control Flow - Control flow is considered the brain of the SSIS package.
+It maintains tasks and containers.
 In addition, it helps us to arrange and manage other components’ order of execution.

-This component helps to manage the task of sending emails, messages, etc.
+- Event Handlers - This component helps to manage the task of sending emails, messages, and so forth.

 Answer: In SSIS, a Solution Explorer is a window or a screen that displays all the developed SSIS packages.
 In addition, this window consists of project parameters, project connection managers, and miscellaneous files required for the project.